Athens History

 Classical Times

-The decline of classical Athens
+The Decline of Classical Athens

 Byzantine Times

-The Roman Empire finally was divided into two parts: the Roman Empire at the west and the Byzantine Empire at the east.
+The Roman Empire was divided into two parts: the Roman Empire at the west and the Byzantine Empire at the east.
 As it happens with all empires, and after years of power and wealth, the Roman Empire started its downfall, ceding its power to Byzantium.
-At that time, the Parthenon Temple became a church of Agia Sofia.
 Athens remained the center of Greek education and culture until 529 AD when Emperor Justinian banned the teaching of classical philosophy.
-Athens was invaded, between 1200 and 1459, by many western tribes: Franks, Catalans, Florentines, Venetians and finally by the Ottomans who ruled for over 400 years.

-Ottoman occupation and Independence
+Ottoman Occupation and Greek Independence